CBG vs. CBD vs. CBN Explained

 Cannabinoids are one of three main categories used to classify the hundreds of chemical compounds found in cannabis.
 The other two, terpenes and flavonoids, play their own unique roles in cannabis experiences, but cannabinoids have seized the public’s interest.

 Cannabinoids affect, perhaps unsurprisingly, the endocannabinoid system (ECS) in the human brain and body.
 The endocannabinoid system is a complex cell-signaling network that researchers are just beginning to understand.
 The primary function of the endocannabinoid system is to maintain balance in the body.
-The Endocannabinoid System has cannabinoid receptors placed throughout our body (CB1 and CB2 receptors).
+The Endocannabinoid System has cannabinoid receptors (CB1 and CB2 receptors) placed throughout our body.
 Endocannabinoids attach themselves to these cannabinoid receptors.
 By doing this, the ECS helps maintain a balance and harmony for a healthy body.
 This is why our bodies are so receptive to the various cannabinoids.

 While the ECS functions regardless of cannabis consumption, cannabinoids fit like chemical keys into the endocannabinoid system.